 - The Fire Drake mead hall: Hydra toe stew

-- Dragon: Issue #29 article "Inns and Taverns".
-A list of food available at taverns included three types of stew (snake, rabbit and wolf) and bread.
+- #29 article "Inns and Taverns".
+A list of food available at taverns included four types of stew (snake, rabbit, wolf and otter) and bread.

 - White Dwarf magazine